The Ph.D. Program

 MATH 6520, Differentiable Manifolds I

-There are no qualifying exams, but the program requires that all students take four basic courses to be selected from the above six core courses by the time they are ready to take the A exam.
+There are no qualifying exams, but the program requires that all students take four basic courses to be selected from the six core courses by the end of their second year; at least two core courses should be taken by the end of the first year.
+First-year students are allowed to place out of some (possibly, all) of the core courses.
 They are to be distributed among three main areas: analysis, algebra and topology/geometry.
 A student must take at least one course from each group.
 All entering graduate students are encouraged to eventually take all six core courses with the option of an S/U grade for two of them.
 Students who are not ready to take some of these courses may take MATH 4130-4140, Introduction to Analysis, and/or MATH 4330-4340, Introduction to Algebra, which are the honors versions of our basic undergraduate courses.
 A first-year student is also able to explore other areas, such as differential equations, mathematical logic, and probability theory, in filling out the normal course load.

 Admission to Candidacy